Skip to main content

 Usually stronger

-Nyman Media’s approach is to start with the operating system, not the org chart.
-We look at the market, message, customer, sales cycle, funnel math, campaign mix, content engine, AI adoption, and weekly decision cadence.
+The approach is to start with how the company actually goes to market, not the org chart.
+We look at the market, message, customer, sales cycle, funnel math, campaign mix, content engine, AI adoption, and how decisions get made week to week.
 Then we decide what should be built, stopped, fixed, or measured differently.

 Where teams get this wrong